111: Moon Zero Two

 Look out, Big Bird!

 Big Bird is a character on the classic children’s television show Sesame Street, which has aired on PBS since 1969.
 He is an eight-foot-two-inch yellow bird, sometimes described as a canary or golden condor.
-The character has been performed by Caroll Spinney since the series began, with apprentice Matt Vogel filling in from time to time.
+The character has been performed by Caroll Spinney since the series began, with apprentices filling in from time to time.

 Oh, Magic Screen!

-Probably a reference to the anthropomorphized rolling drawing board with the occasional psychedelic display that appeared on the CBS Saturday morning series Pee-wee’s Playhouse (1986-1990).
-Pee-wee Herman (Paul Reubens) would most often play “Connect the Dots” with Magic Screen by jumping inside it and playing with whatever construct Screen devised.
+Magic Screen was the anthropomorphized rolling drawing board with the occasional psychedelic display that appeared on the CBS Saturday morning series Pee-wee’s Playhouse (1986-1990).
+Pee-wee Herman (Paul Reubens, 1952-2023) would most often play “Connect the Dots” with Magic Screen by jumping inside it and playing with whatever construct Screen devised.
 It was voiced by Alison Mork.

 In bowling, two rolls of the ball are allowed to each player each frame.
-If on the first roll the player fails to knock down all of the pins but succeeds on the second roll, then that player scores a spare.
+If on the first roll the player fails to knock down all of the pins but succeeds on the second roll, then that player scores a spare (as opposed to a strike: knocking them all down on one go).
 This means that the person has scored ten points for the frame, plus the number of pins knocked down on his or her next roll.

 The Old West?
 In space, no one can art direct.